Great Pyrenees Dog Food Cost Per Month: 2026 Full Breakdown

 How Much Does a Great Pyrenees Eat Per Day?

 The average Great Pyrenees weighs between 85â100 lbs.
-According to professional veterinary standards, including the global WSAVA guidelines (World Small Animal Veterinary Association), determining daily food intake requires precise portion control tailored to the unique metabolic rate and specific caloric density of your dog's food.
-Based on a 93 lb dog with moderate activity needs, here's the daily food requirement calculated using the veterinary-standard Resting Energy Requirement (RER) formula:
+Portion control should follow professional veterinary standards, including the global WSAVA guidelines.
+Daily food intake must be tailored to your dog's metabolic rate and the caloric density of their food.
+Portions are calculated using the veterinary-standard Resting Energy Requirement (RER) formula for a 93 lb dog with moderate activity needs:

 | Activity Level | Daily Calories | Daily Portion (cups) |